-MERLOT has developed training for Peer Reviewers to ensure that they become familiar with MERLOT processes and policies on Peer Review.
+MERLOT has developed training for Peer Reviewers to ensure that they become familiar with MERLOT's Peer Review processes.
 MERLOT Management conducts GRAPE Camp (Getting Reviewers Accustomed to the Process of Evaluation) to train Peer Reviewers on a regular basis.
 GRAPE Camp consists of a series of three one-hour workshops online, one per week.
 In these webinars, participants will:

 - Develop an understanding of MERLOT

 - Learn how MERLOT evaluates Learning Materials